Joseph Sung: Career

-CUHK Presidency
+Presidency at The Chinese University of Hong Kong

-The first few years Sung's 7-year presidency, which began in 2010, at CUHK oversaw the transition from the English 3-2-2-3 system to the current 3-3-4 system.
+Sung's seven-year presidency at CUHK began in 2010.
+His first few years oversaw the transition from the English 3-2-2-3 system to the current 3-3-4 system.
 As the new university entrance examination, the Hong Kong Diploma of Secondary Education, would debut in 2012, that year would see CUHK beginning its 4-year curriculum and a surge of undergraduate students.
-The first intake of students for the 5 new colleges, which were founded in 3–4 years prior for this transition, occurred between 2010 and 2012.
+The first intake of students for the five new colleges, which were founded in 3–4 years prior for this transition, occurred between 2010 and 2012.

-Sung also led the establishment of Chinese University of Hong Kong, Shenzhen in 2014, the planning for the CUHK Medical Centre and the CUHK Strategic Plan 2016–2020.
+Sung also led the establishment of CUHK–Shenzhen in 2014, the planning for the CUHK Medical Centre and the CUHK Strategic Plan 2016–2020.

 Sung has also been noted for his response to student activism.
-During the 2014 Hong Kong protests, Sung and Peter Mathieson, the then-President and Vice Chancellor of the University of Hong Kong, visited and talked to student protestors, in the hope of calming them down and preventing conflict, not to send any political message.
-Towards the end of his vice-chancellorship, he asked the CUHK Student Union to remove pro-independence posters from message boards, and warned the university would remove them if the Student Union refused.
+During the 2014 Hong Kong protests, Sung and Peter Mathieson, the then-president and vice chancellor of the University of Hong Kong, visited and talked to student protestors, in the hope of calming them down and preventing conflict, not to send any political message.
+Towards the end of his vice-chancellorship, he asked the CUHK Student Union to remove pro-independence posters from message boards, and warned that the university would remove them if the Student Union refused.

 Although reappointed for a second term until 2018, he left his presidency early in 2017 and returned to the medical field.